Skip to main content

 Risk of Burning Nerves in the Lower Back

-Instances like this is when it is most appropriate to have the procedure done, but are the potential side effects worth the risk?
+Instances like this are when it is most appropriate to have the procedure done, but are the potential side effects worth the risk?
 As a minimally invasive but very effective relief to chronic pain, the risks will outweigh the outcome.

 Why Burn Your Nerves?